AriFordsham/GHCWiki/proposals/merge-request-workflow.md

 6. Does the MR regress performance (of the compiler, or of compiled code) significantly?

-7. Does it pass the Final MR Sanity Check?
-See the eponymous section below.
+7. Does it pass the Final MR sanity Check?
+See the [Final MR sanity check details](#final-mr-sanity-check-details) section below.

 The final review is *not a complete code review*: it’s a quick process review.
 Think of it as a human version of the CI testing that every MR must pass.
 It should take the maintainer no more than 10 or 15 minutes and should very rarely be a show-stopper.
-See the "Final MR Sanity check details" section at the end of this document for details on what this review entails.
+See the [Final MR Sanity check details](#final-mr-sanity-check-details) section at the end of this document for details on what this review entails.

 The final review should not impose significant delay: within one working day a maintainer should either put it in the merge queue, or else push